scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 Solution:

 ##### Browser, terminal and MCP
-The best way to avoid this to make agents perform these tests autonomously by setting up required tools including browser access, MCP and cli with least privilege access for agents.
+The best way to avoid this is to make agents perform these tests autonomously by setting up required tools including browser access, MCP and cli with least privilege access for agents.
 So when agents make a mistake, they can correct it themselves.

+### Conclusion: From Micro-Manager to AI Agents Manager

+Delegating to AI agents is a skill that requires a shift in mindset.
+Instead of treating them like junior developers who need constant supervision, treat them like capable team members who need clear context, knowledge, access, defined boundaries, and the right tools to succeed.

+To stop micro-managing your AI agents:

+1.  **Provide Context**: Use multi-repo workspaces to give them the full picture.
+2.  **Document Processes**: Codify your knowledge into rules and workflows they can follow.
+3.  **Trust but Verify**: Implement automated guardrails (pre-commit hooks, CI checks) so you don't have to manually review every character.
+4.  **Empower Autonomy**: Give them the tools (CLI, MCP, Browser) to test and validate their own work.

+I hope this article was helpful.
+I would love to learn about things you have done to delegate tasks to your AI coding agents.